swaptacular/swpt_ca_scripts/README.md

 ```

 **Important note:** Before signing a peer certificate to an *accounting
-authority* node, it is highly recommended to take the time to verify that
+authority node*, it is highly recommended to take the time to verify that
 the `serialNumber` stated in the certificate's "Subject" is indeed reserved
 for the owner of the subject's public key.
 This can be done by consulting a
 centralized registry of accounting authority nodes.

+## Registering a peer

+TODO